nitinkohli/fixed_point_privacy/README.md

 5. In Jupyter Lab, open a notebook.
 Go to Kernel -> Change Kernel and choose fixed_point_privacy.

 After the kernel is selected, notebooks will run in the same environment that uv sync created.

+## Running the Notebooks

+Once the environment is setup (as described in Steps 1-5 above), the each `.ipynb` can be run by opening the notebook and running all cells in order.

+This repository contains 5 notebooks that can be run indepedently of one another:

+- `accuracy_experiment.ipynb`:
+- `dataset_visualization.ipynb`:
+- `distribution_privatizer_comparison.ipynb`:
+- `epsilon_split_experiment.ipynb`:
+- `runtime_experiment.ipynb`:

+These notebooks utilize the python packages in the `uv.lock` file, as well as other functionality within the `pets_utilities.py` and `plotting_utilities.py` files.